bcanvural/hippo-hotswap/README.md

  ```bash
  $ ./deploy_local_tomcat.sh
  ```

+ ## Use HotSwap Agent
+ Compile code in IDE, classes will be hot-swapped within container

- ## Change things in site module and redeploy site to running instance
+ ## Redeploy site to running instance
+ For cases where hotswap operation is not supported, repackage and redeploy site module:

  ```bash
  $ ./redeploy-site.sh
  ```

  ## Debugging

- Attach remote debugger at port 5005 (by default) or pass JAVA_DEBUG_PORT env variable in dockerfile
+ Attach remote debugger at port 8000 (by default) or pass JAVA_DEBUG_PORT env variable in dockerfile